Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 251.  ### Question251
-What are reasons to automate the software build process? (choose the best two answers)
+What are reasons to automate the Software build process? (choose the best two answers)

-- [x] Automation improves the quality of software by making builds less error-prone.
+- [x] Automation improves the quality of Software by making builds less error-prone.
 - [ ] Code reviews are much faster if you automate your build.
 - [x] To get feedback on changes to the code early and often.
 - [ ] You can't run automated tests without an automated build.